Overview

 Transaction charges

-Transaction fees are tailored to the merchant’s needs.
-The main things that determine the card rates are the transaction value and sales volume.
+Transaction fees are mainly based on the transaction value and sales volume.

 If your average transaction value is low, like £5, your quoted fees would be higher than someone accepting high transaction values like £100.
 This means cafés and convenience stores, for example, probably won’t find that Takepayments is the right fit.
 Car dealerships, beauticians, restaurants and independent retail shops would, on the other hand, get competitive fees.